 Weatherford College publishes its Annual Campus Security and Fire Safety Report (the Report) to keep both current and prospective students and employees informed regarding campus crime and Weatherford College's safety and security related policies and procedures.
-The compilation of this Report is a collaborative effort between the Weatherford College Police Department (WCPD), The Title IX Office, The Office of Student Services, and The Office of Human Resources, and is coordinated by Weatherford College's Office of Legal Affairs.
-All safety related policies and procedures contained in the Report apply to all Weatherford College campuses, which include the main campus, Weatherford College Education Center at Mineral Wells, Weatherford College Education Center at Granbury, and Weatherford College Wise County campuses.
+The compilation of this Report is a collaborative effort between the Weatherford College Police Department (WCPD), The Title IX Office, The Office of Student Services, and The Office of Human Resources, and is coordinated by Weatherford College's General Council.
+All safety related policies and procedures contained in the Report apply to all Weatherford College campuses, which include the main campus, Weatherford College Education Center at Mineral Wells, Weatherford College Education Center at Granbury, and Weatherford College Wise County campuses unless otherwise specified by each campus.
 The Report discloses crime statistics for Clery crimes occurring in Weatherford College's Clery geography that have been reported to a Weatherford College Campus Security Authority (CSA).
 The Weatherford College Police Department collects on-campus crime statistics daily through its normal law enforcement operations.
 Student Services reports disciplinary actions taken for drug, alcohol and weapons law violations to the Weatherford College Police Department on a monthly basis.
 Human Resources reports drug, alcohol and weapons law violations that have been referred for disciplinary action (and that have not been otherwise reported to law enforcement or Title IX) to the Clery Compliance Officer in preparation for publication of the Report.
 The Title IX Office reports sexual misconduct cases that have not been previously reported to the Weatherford College Police Department for law enforcement purposes on a monthly basis.
-Other CSAs are required to report Clery crimes either directly to the Weatherford College Police Department, if circumstances require, or through an online form to Legal Affairs as they become aware of an incident.
+Other CSAs are required to report Clery crimes either directly to the Weatherford College Police Department, if circumstances require, on a form provided by the Clery Compliance Officer as they become aware of an incident.
 In addition, Weatherford College Police Department annually submits requests to appropriate law enforcement agencies for crime statistics related to public property and non-campus properties that fall within Weatherford College's Clery geography.
 These crime statistics are included at the end of this Report.

 Weatherford College submits the annual crime statistics published in this Report to the Department of Education (DOE).
-Statistics are submitted to the DOE by the Clery Compliance Officer, the Clery Compliance Coordinator, or a designee via the DOE's Campus Safety and Security Survey.
-Statistics are compiled during regularly by Weatherford College Clery Compliance Officer and the Clery Compliance Coordinator.
-The statistical information gathered by the DOE via the Campus Safety and Security Survey is available to the public through the DOE website.
+Statistics are submitted to the DOE by the Clery Compliance Officer via the DOE's Campus Safety and Security Survey.
+Statistics are compiled during regularly by Weatherford College Clery Compliance Officer.
+The statistical information gathered by the DOE via the Campus Safety and Security Survey is available to the public through the DOE website http://ope.ed.gov/security.